eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/get/get-todos-200.md

 description: How to solve the API challenge and GET all the Todos
 ---

-How to complete the challenge `GET /todos 200`.
+# How to complete the challenge `GET /todos 200`.

+How to solve the API challenge and issue a GET request to return all the Todos in default JSON format.

 ## GET /todos (200)